-In a defined contribution plan, you and your employer each contribute a specified amount to your individual account, which is then invested in one of several professionally designed and managed funds.
+In a defined contribution plan, also known as a cash balance plan, you and your employer each contribute a specified amount to your individual account, which is then invested in one of several professionally designed and managed funds.
 These accounts allow you to choose whether to convert retirement savings from your working years into a lump-sum, a guaranteed monthly pension check (called an annuity), or a combination of both.
 The IRS typically refers defined contribution plans as 401(a), 403(b), or 457 depending on when the retirement plan was established and whether or not it is supplemental to some other retirement benefit.

 In a defined contribution plan (DC), you and your employer each contribute a predetermined, or “defined,” amount to your individual account, which is then invested in one of several professionally designed and managed funds.
 These accounts allow you to choose whether to convert retirement savings from your working years into a lump-sum, a guaranteed monthly pension check (called an annuity), or a combination of both.